 Here are questions and activities for your students to explore and to extend their understanding of Darwin and evolution.

-- Have students explore the Tree of Life Cladogram on the Museum's OLogy website to learn how scientists sort species based on shared characteristics.
+- Visit the Tree of Life Cladogram on the Museum's OLogy website (http://ology.amnh.org/biodiversity/treeoflife/).
+Have students explore the activity.
+Ask them to reflect on how scientists sort animals into different groups.